seap-udea/MontuPython/README.md

 ## What's new

 Versions 0.7.*:
-- The package now include precession and altaz coordinates of stars.
+- More interesting examples added.
+- A new class SkyCoordinates allows to precess coordinates of any set of objects.
 - Star catalogue coordinates are now given in J2000.

 Versions 0.6.*: